California Takes Controversial Approach to Fentanyl Crisis

 For instance, the state’s anti-tobacco campaign says it’s now battling Big Tobacco’s rebranding of itself with a focus on smokeless products.
 In a recent blog post, the Stanford School of Medicine highlighted the work of one of its professors, an expert in tobacco advertising.

-“They’ve done something that is truly outrageous,” Dr. Robert Jackler, a professor emeritus of otolaryngology, told the blog about Big Tobacco’s infiltration into continuing medical education courses.
-One, titled, “Harm Reduction from Tobacco,” taught that the health goal of all smokers should be “smoke-free, not tobacco/nicotine abstinent.”
+“They’ve done something that is truly outrageous,” Dr. Robert Jackler, a professor emeritus of otolaryngology, told the blog about Big Tobacco’s infiltration of continuing medical education courses.
+One, titled “Harm Reduction from Tobacco,” taught that the health goal of all smokers should be “smoke-free, not tobacco/nicotine abstinent.”

 “Only purveyors of tobacco products would assert that sustaining a nicotine addiction should be the primary goal in optimizing health—addiction is not wellness,” Jackler said.